doganmehmet/plootra-dev/content/post/2023-01-11-cron-test/index.en.md

 tags: []
 ---

-If you see this post test is successfull:

-Seems like it is working.
-Everthing looks automated.

-If you see the plot in this post it means that crontab successfully worked.
+If you see in this post it means that crontab successfully worked.
 Otherwise it's madness.

 ```r